OperationSpark/asd-setup/README.md

 ## 1) Install your projects

+Open your Gitpod workspace.
 With your workspace open, find the bash terminal and enter these commands one at a time:
 * `git clone https://github.com/OperationSpark/asd-setup.git`
 * `chmod +x asd-setup/setup.sh`
 * `./asd-setup/setup.sh`